-The cost of obesity examinedDecember 11th, 2012 in Overweight and Obesity /
+The cost of obesity examinedDecember 11, 2012 in Medicine & Health / Overweight and Obesity

 Researchers from The University of Auckland have announced the results of a recent study showing that overweight and obesity in New Zealand costs the country between NZ$722 million and NZ$849 million a year in health care costs and lost productivity.